Rick's Free Auto Repair Advice

 What is a Fuel Induction Service?

-A fuel induction service involves cleaning the intake manifold, intake valves, and fuel injectors.
+A fuel induction service involves spraying a cleaner into the intake manifold to remove minor carbon deposits from the throttle body and intake valves.
 The goal is to remove carbon deposits and other buildup that can accumulate over time, potentially improving engine performance, fuel efficiency, and emissions.

 air induction service